o2r-project/architecture/docs/05_building-block-view.md

 - `compendia` with type `compendia`
 - `jobs` with type `jobs`

-The search index is accessed by the UI through the search endpoint provided by `finder`.
+The search index is accessed by clients through the search endpoint provided by `finder`.

 #### 5.3.3 Whitebox tools